pixelshaded/node-jfk/README.md

 name : 'auth.login'
 ```

-The names are unique strings for your routes.
+The name is a unique string for your route.
 You can use these names to ask the router for a URL through out your program.

 ```javascript
 app.router.generateURL('auth.login', relative = true);